karimsa/patrol/README.md

 This will start patrol on ports `80` and `8080`, where `80` will host the web interface and `8080` will host the API server.
 It will also give patrol access to your host machine's docker daemon so that it can spin up additional containers.

+## Docker tags

+There are two tags that are published to the docker repo for this project:

+ - `latest`: As per docker convention, this is the latest stable release of patrol.
+ - `unstable`: This is the latest copy of the image from `master` - if you like to live life on the edge.

 ## Creating a service